Glencar, Gleann Chàrthaigh, Glen of River Caragh

-“Most Magnificent - The trip was to Waterville in Kerry, the last part of which, from Killarney on, takes you over the mountains through Glencar, which I here and now declare to be the most magnificent scenery on the face of God’s earth. ” (Irish Echo New York Mar 4th 1989).
+One American writer says of the area: “Most Magnificent - The trip was to Waterville in Kerry, the last part of which, from Killarney on, takes you over the mountains through Glencar, which I here and now declare to be the most magnificent scenery on the face of God’s earth."
+From the Irish Echo New York, 4 March 1989.

 Explore the seemingly lost and mystical worlds of the Bealach Óisín and Ballagh Beama gaps.
 The early ecclesiastical site at Cloon has some superb examples of early Christian rock carvings, including a Cross Slab with a swastika, a pagan symbol used by the early Christians.
-These valleys and passes are a landscape devoid of settlements, where your only company will be herds of sheep, raucous ravens soaring over the vast valleys or the infrequent walker or cyclist.
-These mountain passes serve as short cuts linking Mid Kerry with Sneem and Waterville in South Kerry but offer the most extraordinary experiences of times gone by.
+These valleys and passes are a landscape devoid of settlements, where your only company will be herds of sheep, raucous ravens soaring over the vast valleys or the infrequent walker.
+These mountain passes serve as short cuts linking Mid Kerry with Sneem and Waterville in South Kerry and offer the most extraordinary experiences of times gone by.

-There is a range of top class Country Houses, Bed and Breakfasts, Hostels and Self-Catering accommodation scattered throughout the region.
-Be it adventure, be it romance, be it the perfect location to “step back in time”, Glencar and Caragh Lake are nothing short of an undeclared National Park - Prepare to be amazed!
+There is a range of top class country houses, bed and breakfasts, hostels and self catering accommodation scattered throughout the region.
+Be it adventure, be it romance, be it the perfect location to “step back in time”, Glencar and Caragh Lake are nothing short of an undeclared National Park.
+Prepare to be amazed!